 “I like the thought of the NEA nurturing artists in all mediums.
 Some of those can be so rich and inventive and revelatory,” Nelson said.
 “But it’s disturbing that there’s such a little piece of pie for everyone to share.”

-Update: Since Alyce Myatt spoke with Current and the print edition was printed, the final number of grantees in the round fell from 82 to 78 and the total amount from $3.64 million to $3.55 million.
-The numbers above have been updated.
+Editor’s note: This post has been updated with the final number of grantees in the round, which fell from 82 to 78, and the total amount, which also fell from $3.64 million to $3.55 million.